leonhard-s/auraxium/docs/usage/advanced/caching.rst

 .. note::

-    Restoring items from cache is currently only supported when using :meth:`Ps2Object.get_by_id`.
+   Restoring items from cache is currently only supported when using :meth:`Client.get_by_id <auraxium.Client.get_by_id>`.

-    For :class:`Named` sub classes, the :meth:`Named.get_by_name` method is similarly cached by locale.
+   For :class:`Named <auraxium.base.Named.get_by_name>` sub classes, the :meth:`Client.get_by_name <auraxium.Client.get_by_name>` method is similarly cached by locale.
 This means that looking up the same name in two different locales will create two separate cache entries.

 Customising Caches
 ------------------

 Each PlanetSide 2 datatype is preconfigured with a suitable cache size and item lifetime.
 Factions, for example, are only updated once an hour.
 Characters are limited to a size of 256 and only last 30 seconds before they are repolled.

-You can override the default values at runtime using the :meth:`Cached.alter_cache` method:
+You can override the default values at runtime using the :meth:`Cached.alter_cache <auraxium.base.Cached.alter_cache>` method:

+.. currentmodule:: auraxium.base

 .. automethod:: Cached.alter_cache
    :noindex:

 .. _TLRU Cache: https://en.wikipedia.org/wiki/Cache_replacement_policies#Time_aware_least_recently_used_(TLRU)